DETAILED ACTION

 (b) CONCLUSION.—The specification shall conclude with one or more claims particularly pointing out and distinctly claiming the subject matter which the inventor or a joint inventor regards as the invention.

-Claims 1-6 and 10 are rejected under 35 U.S.C. § 112(b) as being indefinite for failing to particularly point out and distinctly claim the subject matter which the inventor or a joint inventor regards as the invention.
+Claims 1-8 and 10 rejected under 35 U.S.C. § 112(b) as being indefinite for failing to particularly point out and distinctly claim the subject matter which the inventor or a joint inventor regards as the invention.

-Independent claim 1 recites an additive that has a structure according to a chemical formula.
-The claim further recites that the formula includes “a cyclic compound A”, and “the cyclic compounds A are connected to each other”.
-The chemical formula includes an oval in which is written the letter “A”.
+Independent claim 1 recites an additive according to a chemical formula.
+The chemical formula includes a circle in which is written the letter “A”.
+The claim further recites that the formula includes “a cyclic compound A”, and “the cyclic compound A is connected via ROMP”.

 Conclusion